 Number sense is the single best indicator of students’ success in math.
 It is critical in the Common Core State Standards in math, and is the reason curriculum companies have built their curriculum with all this “new math”.
-The thing is, it’s not really new, and that’s a topic for a different post.
+The thing is, it’s not really new, but that’s a topic for a different post.
 As adults who are successful with mathematics, we have memorized steps and methods that work best for us.
 We have facts memorized.
 We use our number sense to do mental math quite frequently.
 We struggle to see the point with the crazy and convoluted steps students are asked to do because we no longer have to think through problems the way students do.
 Many adults also have a negative view of math due to a negative math experience in school.
 This is due, in large part, to instruction focused on memorization and linear steps versus building number sense and deep understanding.

 What is Number Sense?

 In short, number sense is the ability to think fluidly and flexibly about numbers.
 It’s the ability to reason through a problem or situation and use a plethora of strategies to come to the solution.
 It moves beyond simple rote learning and memorization and goes into a deeper understanding of how numbers work.

 The good news is that number sense can be developed in many students through intentionally planned lessons, games, routines, and mathematical discourse.
 Marilyn Burns, a well respected math researcher and educator, has outlined several research-based strategies for developing number sense in students.